bitprj/BitCamp/Slack-Apps/README.md

 **Learning Objectives**

-- Introducing students to webhooks
+- Introducing students to webhooks.
-  - Explaining the benefits and usecases for webhooks
+  - Explaining the benefits and usecases for webhooks (https://zapier.com/blog/what-are-webhooks/).
-  - Teaching students how to use a webhook payload
+  - Teaching students how to use a webhook payload.
-- Introducing students to Express and framworks
+- Introducing students to Express and framworks.
-  - Teaching students how to get a webhook payload
+  - Teaching students how to get a webhook payload.
-- Creating two apps that use the GitHub webhook service along with Express to post messages when an event occurs
+- Creating two apps that use the GitHub webhook service along with Express to post messages when an event occurs.